oktadev/okta-blog/_source/_posts/2023-07-27-spring-graphql-react.md

 NEXT_PUBLIC_AUTH0_CALLBACK_URL=http://localhost:3000/callback
 NEXT_PUBLIC_AUTH0_AUDIENCE=https://<your-auth0-domain>/api/v2/
 ```

+Add the new variables to the file `.env.example` too, but not the values, for documenting the required configuration.

 For handling the Auth0 post-login behavior, you need to add the page `src/app/callback/page.tsx` with the following content.